KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 As usual, the PyLadies Auction was a roaring good time!

 ![](pycon-us-2026-recap-images/pyladies-auction-tim-tam-prize.jpg)
-This Tim Tam prize brought a smile to my face.
+This Tim Tam Collection prize brought a smile to my face.
 Russell Keith-Magee has brought a package of Tim Tams to DjangoCon US many times and taught other attendees how to do the Tim Tam Slam.

 ![](pycon-us-2026-recap-images/pyladies-auction-outstanding-pyladies.jpg)
 Outstanding PyLadies Awardees!
 María José Molina-Contreras, Denny Perez, Fay Shaw, and Hwayoung Cha (not pictured)... these ladies are incredible.